sesamecare/stripe-mock/README.md

 });
 ```

 In these cases you might also have expected ids of things.
-When using the stripe mock, you can pass in metadata to any `.create()` to force the id of that
+When using the Stripe mock, you can pass in metadata to any `.create()` to force the id of that
 entity.
-You should only do this when bootstrapping, as this isn't a feature that's supported by stripe.
+You should only do this when bootstrapping, as this isn't a feature that's supported by Stripe.
 This is what it looks like:
 ```java
 Customer createdCustomer = Customer.create(CustomerCreateParams.builder()